Data: A Powerful Brand Communication Tool

 The days of “greenwashing” are in the past.
 It is no longer acceptable to use the word “green” in just any context, without proper justification.
 Brands are being held responsible for the impacts of their business on society and the environment.
 Customers need to have access to this kind of information before they are willing to endorse a brand’s worldview and commit to a purchase.

-In the current climate, a brand's commitments to corporate social responsibility (CSR) are judged as carefully as the quality, popularity, or design of its products.
-This is especially true of the luxury goods and fashion industries, which are linked to a variety of social and environmental impacts, from the selection of raw materials to production processes, human resources, and the transportation of goods
+In the current climate, a brand’s commitments to corporate social responsibility (CSR) are judged as carefully as the quality, popularity, or design of its products.
+This is especially true of the luxury goods and fashion industries, which are linked to a variety of social and environmental impacts, from the selection of raw materials to production processes, human resources, and the transportation of good.

-Data as Evidence
+Copy to clipboard Data as Evidence

 Marketing jargon just won’t cut it anymore.
 In order to maintain their appeal, brands must demonstrate their investment in reducing their negative impact and establishing positive initiatives.
 All market participants, from investors to customers, influencers, and even NGOs, need tangible evidence in the form of concrete data.
 Thanks to data, all concerned parties can fact-check more easily and build a foundation of trust based on measurable factors.

 These data offer an overview of various topics, including the traceability of raw materials and the social climate in which each link of the company’s production chain is carried out.